lusee-night/luseepy/docker/README.md

 ## Images

-Images are built in layer, in the following order:
+For efficiency reasons, images are built in layers, in the following order:

 * foundation
 * base